menglinmet/ees_3310_5310_website/content/overview.md

-and notes on important things you should understand. **I expect you to complete the reading before you come to class on the day for which the reading is assigned**, so you can participate in discussions of the assigned material and ask questions if there are things you don’t understand.
+and notes on important things you should understand. **I expect you to complete the reading before you come to class on the day for which the reading is assigned**, so you can participate in discussions of the assigned material and ask questions if there are things you don't understand.

 While science aims to give correct answers to scientific questions, there are not right or wrong answers to questions of what is the best economic model with